Focal segmental glomerulosclerosis (FSGS)

 What is focal segmental glomerulosclerosis (FSGS)?

 FSGS is a rare type of glomerular disease that causes scarring (sclerosis) in your kidneys.
-Glomerular diseases affect how well your kidneys work by attacking the tiny filters in your kidneys that clean your blood (called glomeruli).
-These filters are responsible for cleaning your blood.
-In FSGS, only certain areas of these filters are affected, which makes it harder for your kidneys to function properly.
+Glomerular diseases affect how well your kidneys work by attacking the tiny filters (called glomeruli) in your kidneys that clean your blood.
+In FSGS, only certain areas of these filters are affected, which makes it harder for your kidneys to function properly which can lead to decline in kidney function and progression to failure.

 What are the symptoms of FSGS?